hunterlong/ethexporter/README.md

 # ETHexporter
 A lightweight server to record Ethereum address balances for your Prometheus database.
+ETHexporter attaches to a geth server to fetch ethereum wallet balances for your Grafana dashboards.

 ## Watch Addresses
 The `addresses.txt` file holds all the addresses to fetch balances for.
 Use the format `name:address` on each new line.